apache/apisix-docker/docs/en/latest/build.md

 docker images
 ```

-If the image was built sucessfully, you should see the image listed, similar to the following:
+If the image was built successfully, you should see the image listed, similar to the following:

 ```text
 REPOSITORY        TAG            IMAGE ID       CREATED              SIZE